IBM/ibm-block-csi-driver/docs/content/configuration/configuring_hostdefiner.md

 Because the configuration is saved in a config map - it can be defined even before the upgrade to 1.13.0

 Use standard configmap CLIs to update the configuration, examples below.
-All CLIs accept an option -n parameter to specify the namepsace
+All CLIs accept an optional -n parameter to specify the namepsace

 Create/update a configuration parameter (replace key value with actual parameter setting): kubectl create configmap ibm-csi-hostdefiner-config --from-literal=key=value